powsybl/.github/docs/README.md

 - [Intersphinx](inv:sphinx:std:doc#usage/extensions/intersphinx).
 ~~~

+## Link to a specific part of a page
 If you want to link a specific part of a page, use one of those examples:
 ~~~Markdown
 - [Intersphinx roles](inv:#ref-role).